 When it comes to types of sunglasses, you can choose between non-corrective lenses, corrective reading glasses and bifocal lenses.
 With so many styles available, which are the best sunglasses for you?
 The truth is that the right pair of sunglasses depends on what you like to wear and how you plan to use your eyewear.
 Choose from styles like chic aviator sunglasses or retro cat-eye sunglasses in a variety of finishes and colors.
 Let’s take a look at the different types of sunglasses so you can determine which type is the perfect choice for your face shape and lifestyle.

 Non-Corrective Polarized Sunglasses

-However, if you’re the type of person who likes to spend a few hours reading a book outside, reading sunglasses can be a game changer.
+If you’re the type of person who likes to spend a few hours reading a book outside, reading sunglasses can be a game changer.
 You can stay engrossed in your novel without limiting your field of vision in any way.
-Reading sunglasses are also ideal for people who do fine detail work outdoors, such as gardeners or sculptors.
+Learn something new while you get fresh air!

-Bifocal sunglasses are ideal for people who need to move quickly from looking at things up close to looking at things far away.
-For example, if you want to be able to read a menu and then look up and see your friend’s face, or if you're driving and need to glance between the road and the speedometer.
+Bifocal sunglasses are a cross between non-corrective sunglasses and reading sunglasses.
+The top half of the lenses near the browline are non-corrective and the bottom half of the lenses are magnified for reading.
+Bifocal sunglasses are the ideal types of sunglasses for people who need to move quickly from looking at things up close to looking at things far away.
+For example, maybe you want to be able to read a menu and then look up and see your friend’s face, or you might be driving and need to glance between the road and the speedometer.

 Choosing the Best Sunglasses for You